All Episodes

 And the issue is not with Islam, it's with the type of people that we're bringing into this country.

-Yeah, the moderates are perfectly fine.
+The moderates are perfectly fine.

-Yeah, if you're educated, they're perfectly nice people.
+If you're educated, they're perfectly nice people.

-It's just what we're allowing into this country is the absolute lowest of the low.
+It's just, what we're allowing into this country is the absolute lowest of the low.

-They don't understand how to fit in.
+They don't understand how to feel.

-Obviously, there's push and pull factors, there's push factors that push them out of their own country.
+There's push factors that push them out of their own country.

 He's asking for it, Joe.

-You should have chinned him there and then you should have flat-ironed him right out.
+You should have chinned him there and then you should have flat ironed him right out.

 I was still quite chirpy at this point.

-Like, oh, where are you from?
+Like, oh, ho, where are you from?

-Oh, amazing, and all that.
+And all that.

 It was a bit of a mask.

-In the end, I just had to start being myself, or I would have got the car can't keep this shit up anymore.
+In the end, I just had to start being myself or I would have got the arms.

-I'm just gonna lean into being myself.
+I'm just going to lean into being myself.

-Uh sometime you see, uh, you might not know, I don't know if you know.
+I don't know if you know.

-There's a fellow called Edward Said, he wrote a book called Orientalism.
+There's a fellow called Edward Said.

-and those young men are not familiar with the customs, and in some cases do not respect and don't even like the customs, and many of the sort of protests we've seen out of France and our country that um like where there are sort of um you know in migrant disturbances, it does look like people that are not in tune with what's going on in like a modern city like Paris, then it and so his point there is a pretty I don't know, seems like a pretty valid one.
+And many of the sort of protests we've seen out of France and our country that like where there are sort of, you know, immigrant disturbances, it does look like people that are not in tune with what's going on in like a modern city like Paris, doesn't it?

-Yeah, but there's pull factors that pull them into here.
+But there's pull factors that pull them into here.

-And if you're gonna leave somewhere where you live in poverty, and you can come over here and be guaranteed of cash, A four-star hotel, a free cell phone, and you get to live for free for life and eat nice food.
+And if you're going to leave somewhere where you live in poverty and you can come over here and be guaranteed of cash, a four-star hotel, a free cell phone and you get to live for free for life and eat nice food, why are you not going to try and come here?

 You have to stop the pull factor.

-Stop the benefits, and it will stop most of the people coming.
+Stop the benefits and it will stop most of the people coming.

-Stop the benefits, and the ones that are here will send themselves home.
+Stop the benefits and the ones that are here will send themselves home.

 We can't continue to make this content without the support of our partners.

-Is a quick message from one now.
+There's a quick message from one now.

 Chagas disease is on the rise.

-There's a rare bug spreading a serious parasite, and most people don't even know they've been bitten by it.
+There's a rare bug spreading a serious parasite and most people don't even know they've been bitten by it.

-But cases have recently been detected in multiple US states, including California, Texas, Arizona, Louisiana, and Florida.
+But cases have recently been detected in multiple US states, including California, Texas, Arizona, Louisiana and Florida.

-Oh no, I live there.
+Oh no, I live there and I'm always kissing people.

 No, I'm happily married.

-Early signs such as fever, rash, fatigue, swollen lymph nodes, me lymph nodes, they're enormous, they're hanging down.
+Early signs such as fever, rash, fatigue, swollen lymph nodes.

 They're like water wings under there.